invoice-collector/website/docs/docs/getting-started/installation.md

 Collectors are always changing and the invoice-collector image as well to keep them up-to-date.
 We strongly recommend to automatically update the container on new releases.
 Check your host documentation on how to do it.

-You can still update the container manually:
+You can still update the container manually by running:
 ```bash
 docker-compose down
 docker-compose pull